JLXYwjw/MNIST_TEST/README.md

 # MNIST_TEST
-first construct MNIST CNN model and test how to upload on Gituhub
+first construct MNIST CNN model and test how to upload on Github